srinjoym/srinjoy.me/markdown/legoworld.md

+# Lego World

+This semester (Fall 2018) I got the chance to take the undergraduate Image Processing course taught by Dr. Alan Bovik at UT Austin.
+One of the most interesting aspects of the course was the final project; we were given the freedom to build any application as long it used some of the image processing techniques we had learned in the course.
+I decided to build Lego World, a native Mixed-Reality iOS application built on top of ARKit which guides the user in augmented reality as they build a Lego Model.

 ### Development Process

 Since this project spanned the entire semester, I decided to split it up into three stages in the beginning.